How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

 Skin cancer on the scalp?

-Skin cancer can occur on the scalp as this is still a part of the body which has pigment-producing cells.
-However skin cancer appearance can vary depending on the type of cancer – basal cell skin cancer, squamous skin cell cancer or melanoma.
+Skin cancer can occur on the scalp as the skin in this area has pigment-producing cells.
+However, skin cancer appearance can vary depending on the type of cancer – basal cell skin cancer, squamous skin cell cancer or melanoma.
 These can be harder to spot on the scalp because it may be covered in hair and the difficulty in seeing the back and sides of the head.
 If you notice something different about an area of the skin on your scalp it is best to see a doctor to get it checked out.

 Why do I get spots on my scalp?

-These spots are a surprisingly common problem which is simply down to dead skin cells, product build up and accumulation of natural oils on the scalp which can serve as food for bacteria leading to the development of acne.
+These spots are a surprisingly common problem which is simply down to dead skin cells, product build up and accumulation of natural oils on the scalp.
+This accumulation can serve as food for bacteria leading to the development of acne.
 Read more about spots on scalp here.